slaclab/rogue/docs/src/hardware/axi/features.rst

 ================================

-The following features are available in the AxiStreamDma class which may be neccessary for some operation modes.
+The following features are available in the AxiStreamDma class which may be necessary for some operation modes.

 All of these features are described in detail at :ref:`hardware_axi_axi_stream_dma`.